Training the Machines: An Introduction To Types of Machine Learning

 Daniel Newman, a contributor to Forbes Magazine, recently called out several trends emerging in the last few years which have reached their tipping point to the mainstream.
 He notes that while AR/VR, IoT, cloud and edge computing “will continue to be foundational to our collective digital transformation journey”, below are several newer trends which are poised to have a significant impact in 2020 and beyond.
 I want to highlight three of these trends, as well as touch on AR/VR, since our team has seen concrete evidence of these taking hold and delivering real value to the bottom line:

 Robust data analytics and digital privacy will be critical to future success.
 A business must know their customers better than their competitors to retain and delight them.
 When dealing with customer data, it must make data protection an imperative priority to maintain customer trust.
-Valence sees this through an ever-increasing number of clients who need to more effectively and securely capture, process and digest vast amounts of data.
+Kopius sees this through an ever-increasing number of clients who need to more effectively and securely capture, process and digest vast amounts of data.
 Using AI and machine learning, our team recently built a field analytics engine for a commercial drone company to harness their immense amount of graphical data, resulting in a decrease in processing time from 72 hours to 30 minutes.
 Another client came to us with over 1 billion lines of data that we were able to capture and streamline into a sophisticated, yet easy to use visual dashboard, taking an overwhelming data set and making it immediately digestible to drive actionable business insights.

 The next trend — conversational AI (voice & chat) technology — provides the ability for businesses to meet their customer in the most natural and efficient way possible, via speech.
 This technology is rapidly evolving and we will be seeing much more of it as quality exponentially improves.
-Here at Valence, we built our own chatbot to enable employees to easily and naturally find company information just by asking Alexa.
+Here at Kopius, we built our own chatbot to enable employees to easily and naturally find company information just by asking Alexa.
 We have been able to apply the same technology for a Fortune 100 client in the retail environment during the last holiday season where the chatbot engaged with hundreds of customers.

 Lastly, augmented and virtual reality are moving beyond the gaming industry as new products are becoming fully mobile (untethered) and less expensive.
 Rich new content is being developed to enhance learning, provide training and enable discovery across enterprises, health care, retail and higher learning institutions.
 This immersive modality can deliver high-touch experiences to broad audiences remotely, greatly enhancing reach and reducing cost.
 Currently, with self-isolation measures happening all over the world and more employees working remotely, AR/VR implementations are likely to experience a spike.
 We recently had the chance to deliver a virtual reality facility tour which allowed a large manufacturer to train employees from anywhere in the world on their product and processes without incurring any travel expenses.
 Additionally, we see more retailers embracing this technology and looking to build unique, highly engaging immersive experiences for their customers.